 - Prone to hacks.
 As with network downtime concerns, an access control system is only as secure as the network it is connected to.
 If a hacker gains access to the network, they will very certainly obtain access to the door lock system as well.
 This may be particularly concerning for web-based systems, as information is theoretically flowing in large chunks across the internet.

-To get more information on physical security, check out the rest of Security Forward.
+To get more information on physical security, check out the rest of SIA Online.